paketo-buildpacks/yarn-install/README.md

-# Yarn Install Cloud Native Buildpack
+# Paketo Buildpack for Yarn Install

 The Yarn Install CNB generates and provides application dependencies for node applications that use the [yarn](https://yarnpkg.com) package manager.